bduggan/raku-dawa/README.md

 ## Multiple Threads

 If several threads are stopped at once, a lock is used in order to only have one repl at a time.
 Threads wait for this lock.
-The id of the thread will be in the prompt, as shown above.
-Other threads' positions will also be indicated.
+After either continuing or going on to the next statement, another thread that is waiting for the lock, may potentially become active in the repl.

     ∙ Stopping thread Thread #1 (Initial thread)